pabloi09/issueWSL/README.md

 After a lot of time lost, I discovered that if I killed the tasks associated with my development context I solved the problem.
 I haven't digged more into it, but it could be only one of this tasks or it could be the use of them together.
 My hypothesis is that for some reason these programs overcharge the network card and the web browser can't access it (all the ports get locked)

 # The solution
-I will call it more a reduction of the impact of the issue that a solution.
+I would call it more a reduction of the impact of the issue that a solution.
 We can just kill the tasks with the task administrator program.
 But that's slow...
 It is probably faster to reboot the computer.

 But luckily, we are programmers!
 So let's automatize the task as much as possible.
 First we could create a .bat script that kill all of these tasks